Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Characters of component groups vs. Aubert duality

 where \begin{itemize} \item $\rho_i$ is an irreducible representation of $W_E$; \item $\rho_{-i} \cong {}^c\rho_{i}^\vee$ is the conjugate-dual of $\rho_i$; \item $\rho'_i$ is an irreducible conjugate-self-dual representation of $W_E$ such that $\rho'_i \not\cong \rho'_j$ for $1 \leq i < j \leq t$. \end{itemize} Note that such a labeling of irreducible components is not unique, but the non-negative integer $r$ is uniquely determined from $\psi$.
 We write $r(\psi) = r$.

 \begin{prop} Suppose that $\psi = \phi$ is tempered and conjugate-self-dual.
 Then $\beta(\phi) = \beta(\widehat\phi) = (-1)^{r(\phi)}$. \end{prop} \begin{proof} A more general assertion was stated by M{\oe}glin--Waldspurger (\cite[Lemma 3.2.2]{MW_twist}).
-However, they gave a proof only when every irreducible component of $\phi|_{\SL_2(\C)}$ is even dimensional.
+However, they gave a proof only when every irreducible component of $\phi|_{\SL_2(\C)}$ is even-dimensional.
 Here, we will give a proof for the general case.